ELOPE AT CRATER LAKE NATIONAL PARK: YOUR ULTIMATE GUIDE

 Located in the heart of the Southern Oregon Cascades, Crater Lake is a gorgeous choice for an adventure elopement or intimate wedding.
 Getting married at Crater Lake isn’t as hard as it may seem.
 Sure, you’ll need a special event permit, but it’s inexpensive, and if your wedding date is at least 6-8 weeks from now, you’re golden.
 I’ve spoken to the powers that be on behalf of your awesome self, so let me give you all the pertinent info:

 Your ceremony/reception will be outdoors.
 Crater Lake does not supply or offer indoor accommodations for weddings or elopements.
 They have plenty of outdoor options, though, especially after late June/early July, when all the Rim Drives are typically open.

-Some things to consider.
-Amplified music isn’t allowed, and that includes portable music like a boom box.
-Accoustic music is totally allowedthough, if it doesn’t disturb other park visitors.
+If you want to elope at Crater Lake, know that amplified music isn’t allowed, and that includes portable music like a boom box.
+Accoustic music is totally allowed though, if it doesn’t disturb other park visitors.
 That means you should definitely ask your guitar friend to gift you a serenade as their wedding present ;-).
 I also highly suggest giving Anastasia Allison of the Musical Moutaineers a call – she plays a mean violin and hiking to serenade the mountains at sunrise is her jam.
 They’re also on Instagram and Facebook.

 Also to note.
 Sunset is busier than sunrise, but sunrise is no less beautiful.
 While you can’t prevent other visitors from enjoying the park, most people will stay well out of the way of an ongoing ceremony.

 Crater Lake doesn’t have to take up your entire day.
 Want to include local waterfalls and views just outside the park?
 Check out the link below: